secretstartups/handbook/sales/field-communications/field-flash-newsletter/edition-2021-04-06/index.html.md

 Learn more about future iterations for SaaS billable members tools [here](https://gitlab.com/groups/gitlab-org/-/epics/4547) and for Self-Managed [here](https://gitlab.com/groups/gitlab-org/-/epics/5505).

 ----
 **Coming Soon: New Async Certification Options!** Since last May when we launched the first [GitLab Technical Certification](/handbook/customer-success/professional-services-engineering/gitlab-technical-certifications/), we've awarded over 500 certifications to GitLab Professional Education Services customers and partners.
 We are excited to announce the availability of new self-service study + exam bundles as an async option that will start rolling out 2021-04-20 on [GitLab Learn](https://gitlab.edcast.com/) to anyone with a GitLab.com account!
 Questions?
-Reach out in #professional-services.
+Reach out in the [professional services slack channel](../../../customer-success/professional-services-engineering/working-with#slack) to learn more.

 ### What's New in GitLab 🚀
 The GitLab 13.10 release is live!
 Here are the takeaways for customers and prospects: